ClementRivaille/orchestre-js/README.md

 ### Create an orchestra

-The first thing you need to do is to create an *“orchestre”* (French for orchestra, if you hadn't figured it out yet).
+The first thing you need is to create an *“orchestre”* (French for orchestra, if you hadn't figured it out yet).
 The only thing it needs is the song's BPM (beats per minute).

-*Note: All the examples below are written in ES6, but Orchestre-JS can still be used in Vanilla Javascript.*
+*Note: All the examples below are written in ES6, but Orchestre-JS can still be used in standard Javascript.*

 ```javascript
 const orchestra = new Orchestre(120);